Play Therapy & Art Therapy for Children & Teens in Tampa

 It's especially relevant for children and teens who:

-• Have ADHD, autism, or other neurodivergent profiles
+have ADHD, autism, or other neurodivergent experiences

 What sessions actually look like